Jimmy Zámbó: Death

-Zámbó died on 2 January 2001, by a gunshot wound to the head.
+Zámbó died on 2 January 2001, by a single gunshot wound to the head.
 Budapest police said that he leaned out of a window and fired two shots from his 9 mm Beretta at a neighbor's rooster whose crowing was disturbing his sleep, in an effort to scare it away.
-Then, to show his wife that there were no more bullets in the gun, he removed the magazine, put it to his head and pulled the trigger.
-However, there was a bullet still in the chamber, which fired and struck him in the temple.
+Then, to show his wife that there were no more rounds left in the gun, he removed the magazine, put it to his head and pulled the trigger.
+However, neglecting the round left in the chamber, which fired and struck him in the temple.
 He was taken to the hospital, where he died hours later.
 He had consumed alcohol, though not an excessive amount.
 No drugs were found in his body.
 It was ruled as an accidental death.